HOW TO APPLY

 TUITION AND FEES

 * Please be advised that all fees are non-refundable, may be subject to change and payable in Canadian currency by credit card only.
 The Tuition Fee may be paid in installments as outlined by the program.
 Details are available upon request.
-In addition to the tuition fees, it is advised to plan for approximately $500 CAD for textbooks or resources depending on your personal library.
+In addition to the tuition fees, it is advised to plan for up to $500 CAD for textbooks or resources depending on your personal library.
 The Program does not provide subsidies or search assistance for accommodation or transportation when in Toronto for the onsite sessions or the clinical internships.
 Any additional costs incurred during the program may vary and is the sole responsibility of the learners.

 The Ontario Bridging Participant Assistance Program (OBPAP) may be offered by The Ministry of Training, Colleges and Universities (MTCU) to provides bursaries of up to $5,000 to internationally trained professionals living in Ontario and participating in eligible Ontario Bridging Training programs.
 These bursaries cover direct tuition costs, books and equipment.